 State Law Background

-Among other things, Texas requires the reporting of mentally ill individuals to the federal database used for firearm purchaser background checks.
+Among other things, Texas requires state officials to report firearm-prohibiting mental health records to the federal database used for firearm purchaser background checks.

 Texas law does not, however: